High School Juniors and Seniors

 Physical fitness is also an important element of becoming an officer.
 Our fitness test consists of running 1.5 miles, push ups and sit ups.
 Our cadets lead twice weekly highly intense Physical Training (PT) sessions.
 We have many success stories of cadets who have come to us totally out of shape, and within 6 months can pass our PT test.
 Our best success story is of a cadet who lost 70 pounds and went on to score a perfect 100 points on our PT test!
 Of course, results vary according to your personal effort and how much you do on your own as well, but almost everyone gets in better shape and sets personal fitness records.
 Our standards are high, but don’t worry if you are not in shape, we will help you get there.

-Our goal is to produce the best Air Force officers in the world.
+Our goal is to produce the best Air and Space Force officers in the world.
 They will lead tomorrow’s young airmen in executing and supporting our country’s operations in air, space and cyberspace.
-To do so, our students learn to lead through hands-on experiences including small group exercises, deployment scenarios, tactical movements, airpower exercises, and much more.Air Force ROTC combines traditional undergraduate education with military instruction that will prepare you to tackle the leadership challenges awaiting the Air Force in the 21st century.
+To do so, our students learn to lead through hands-on experiences including small group exercises, deployment scenarios, tactical movements, Airpower exercises, and much more.Air Force ROTC combines traditional undergraduate education with military instruction that will prepare you to tackle the leadership challenges awaiting the Air and Space Forces in the 21st century.
 Our emphasis is to produce proactive leaders who know how to achieve their mission while simultaneously taking care of their people.

 Air Force ROTC FAQS

 o or See below for answers to some frequently asked questions.
 For answers to specific Detachment 720 policies or procedures you can contact us directly at 814-865-5453 or use this contact form or email us.

 Q) Can I join if I don’t have an AFROTC scholarship?